What to Do After a Motorcycle Accident

 Get medical attention.

-Have a medical professional examine you, even if you don't think you were hurt.
+Have an emergency medical professional examine you at the scene of the crash, even if you don’t think you were hurt.
 You could have internal injuries.
-A medical exam will also document the injuries you have for the insurance company, making it more difficult for them to deny your claim.
+Then, as soon as you are able, get a thorough medical exam from a doctor.
+A doctor has more time, training, and resources to uncover serious injuries like Traumatic Brain Injuries (TBIs), neck damage, back injuries, broken bones, spinal cord injuries, nerve damage, and dislocated joints.
+They will document the injuries you have for the insurance company, making it more difficult for an adjuster to deny your claim.

 Gather contact information.